Skip to contents

 Download a copy of the vignette to follow along here: manhattan_plots.Rmd

-Manhattan plots can be quickly visualize the relationships between variables and cluster solutions.
+Manhattan plots can be quickly visualize the relationships between features and cluster solutions.

-1. esm_manhattan_plot Visualize how a set of cluster solutions separate over input/out-of-model variables
+1. esm_manhattan_plot Visualize how a set of cluster solutions separate over input/out-of-model features

-2. mc_manhattan_plot Visualize how representative solutions from defined meta clusters separate over input/out-of-model variables
+2. mc_manhattan_plot Visualize how representative solutions from defined meta clusters separate over input/out-of-model features

 3. var_manhattan_plot Visualize how one raw feature associates with other raw features (similar to assoc_pval_heatmap)